Android Integration

 }

-If you are building an Instant app, you may exclude specific packages that are not required in your project.
-This will depend on your payment methods and flows.
-Please reach out to our support if you are unsure about what packages you can exclude.
+If you are building an Instant App, you may exclude specific packages that are not required for your project.
+This depends on your payment methods and flows.
+Please reach out to our support team if you are unsure which packages can be excluded.

 }